Moecc Spots Over 50 Dolphins From Diverse Species In Qatar's Waters

 The Peninsula Online

-Doha, Qatar: The Ministry of Environment & Climate Change (MoECC) announced on Thursday, March 14, 2024, that a research team encountered over 50 dolphins within Qatar's territorial waters.
+Doha, Qatar: The Ministry of Environment and Climate Change (MoECC) announced on Thursday, March 14, 2024, that a research team encountered over 50 dolphins within Qatar's territorial waters.

 "A research team from the Ministry of Environment & Climate Change (MoECC) encountered a pod of over 50 common bottlenose dolphins and a family group of 3 Indo-Pacific humpback dolphins in Qatari territorial waters," the Ministry posted on its social media.